KRYTON Metals Blog

 Options mean choosing the variables that suit your goals.
 Advanced laser systems and services can support unique concepts and help disrupt the market flow without ignoring industry standards.
 Produce parts with better fidelity using whichever laser system makes the most sense.

 Creating prototypes allows teams to determine specific elements of a design.
-However, functional prototypes and assemblies for demonstration might require more delicate manufacturing processes.
-Fiber laser systems and CO2 lasers let teams experiment while maintaining the budget.
+However, functional prototypes and assemblies for demonstration might require additional manufacturing processes.
+These processes, while potentially increasing production time and costs, are invaluable in uncovering design flaws and optimization opportunities before the full-scale production commences.

 Fiber lasers revolutionized metal fabrication by adding speed and efficiency to the process.
 Meanwhile, high-pressure CO2 lasers offer different and equally essential benefits.
 Learn which one to choose by considering the pros and cons.
 You can use both services to develop unique products ahead of your competitors.